 A party may obtain without the required showing a statement concerning the action or its subject matter previously made by that party.
 Upon request, a person not a party may obtain without the required showing a statement concerning the action or its subject matter previously made by that person.
 If the request is refused, the person may move for a court order.
 Rule 37(a)(4) applies to the award of expenses incurred in relation to the motion.
 For purposes of this paragraph, a statement previously made is: (A) a written statement signed or otherwise adopted or approved by the person making it, or (B) a stenographic, mechanical, electrical, or other recording, or a transcription thereof, which is a substantially verbatim recital of an oral statement by the person making it and contemporaneously recorded.

 (4) Trial Preparations: Experts.
-Discovery of facts known and opinions held by experts, otherwise discoverable under subsection (b)(1) of this rule and acquired or developed in anticipation of litigation or for trial, may be obtained only as follows:
+Discovery of facts known and opinions held by experts, otherwise discoverable under subsection (b)(1) of this rule may be obtained only as follows: